google-research-datasets/hiertext/README.md

 **NOTE** In evaluation, lines and paragraphs are defined as the union of pixel-level masks of the underlying word level polygons.

+### Evaluation on the test set

+We plan to host a competition soon.
+Before that happens, please send your compressed (e.g. using gzip) JSON file to hiertext@google.com.
+We will run the evaluation and provide the results within a week.
+In the email, please also provide the team's name, organization, the tasks to be evaluated on and a short description about the method.

+By emailing us and by submitting your prediction files, you consent to being contacted by the HierText team about your submission and allowing us to use your predictions to potentially fix ground-truth errors.
+The submitted files will be kept for 90 days unless requested by the authors.

 ## License

 The HierText dataset are released under
 [**CC BY-SA 4.0**](https://creativecommons.org/licenses/by-sa/4.0/) license.

+## BibTeX

-Please cite the following paper if you use the dataset in your work:
+Please cite our paper if you use the dataset in your work:

 ```
 @inproceedings{long2022towards,